 DESIRABLE TRENDS AND MONITORING DEVELOPMENTS

-In order to establish monitoring of environmental dust and pollution it is necessary to develop technologies that are simple and cheap and can be operated by unsophisticated communities rather than high tech solutions costing millions to implement with high levels of technical skill and training to operate.
-It is pointless developing technologies that 5% of the world can afford and can run.
+In order to establish monitoring of environmental dust and pollution, it is necessary to develop technologies that are simple and cheap and can be operated by unsophisticated communities rather than high-tech solutions costing millions to implement with high levels of technical skill and training to operate.
+It is pointless to develop technologies that 5% of the world can afford and can run.
 Let us rather develop acceptable monitoring technology that 90% of the world can afford and can run.
 The remaining 10% who cannot even afford this technology can be subsidised by those nations that have the means.
-The high tech technology can be used to establish the finer points of determinations.
+The high-tech technology can be used to establish the finer points of determination.

 DUST MONITORING ECONOMICS USING FALL-OUT TECHNIQUES